alperenksar/alperenksar/README.md

 - 🌱 I’m currently learning Unity
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about everything
-- 📫 How to reach me: Press the buttons below
+- 📫 How to reach me: Press the  email buttons above or press the Instagram button below
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->